$\phi^4$ lattice model with cubic symmetry in three dimensions: RG-flow and first order phase transitions: Finite size scaling study of the RG-flow: Numerics

-where we have taken $n=3$, $4$ and $5$ here.
+where we have taken $n=3$, $4$ and $5$ in our fits.
+In the appendix \ref{appendixB}, we discuss the cases $n=1$ and $2$ analytically.
 In our preliminary analysis, we experimented with various approaches.
-For example we combined data for $ |\mu| \le 0.6 $ analyzed by using eq.~(\ref{mostsimple}) with data for $|\mu| > 0.6$ analyzed by using eq.~(\ref{diffdef}).
+For example we combined data for $ |\mu| \le 0.6$ analyzed by using eq.~(\ref{mostsimple}) with data for $|\mu| > 0.6$ analyzed by using eq.~(\ref{diffdef}).

-In our final analysis, we use for simplicity only data with $|\mu| \ge 0.6$ analyzed by using eq.~(\ref{diffdef}).
-In the fit, the covariances that are caused by the fact that the numerical result for $\overline{U}_C(L)$ might appear in two differences, one with a smaller and one with a larger lattice size, are taken into account.